All individuals noted as hanged, convicted, acquitted, or indicted were absolved by the Connecticut General Assembly on May 25, 2023.

 Elizabeth Godman of New Haven was accused of witchcraft in 1653 but not charged until 1655, when she was acquitted.

 John Winthrop, Jr. may have had influence over this case.
-A man wrote to Winthrop Junior about efforts to identify the disease affecting Mary Bishop, Elizabeth Brewster, and Margaret Lamberton25.
+A man wrote to Winthrop Junior about efforts to identify the disease affecting Mary Bishop, Elizabeth Brewster, and Margaret Lamberton22.

 William Meaker of New Haven sued Thomas Mulliner for slander in 1657 and won.
-Meaker was accused of the witching Mulliner’s hogs34.
+Meaker was accused of bewitching Mulliner’s hogs34.

-Elizabeth Garlick accused East Hampton 1658.
-Winthrop’s first official witch trial role.
+Elizabeth Garlick was accused of witchcraft in East Hampton 1658, John Winthrop Jr’s first official witch trial role.
 Garlick was accused of bewitching Betty Howell to death.
 Betty was daughter of Lion Gardiner, leading citizen of the town.
 In May 1658, Elizabeth Garlick was the first person acquitted of witchcraft in Connecticut35.

-An unknown person was investigated for “witchery” in 1659.
+An unknown person of Saybrook was investigated for “witchery” in 165936.

 Goodwife Palmer, likely Katherine Palmer, of Wethersfield found herself in court and in accusations on several dates.
 She was first arrested for witchcraft in 1648, following a complaint by John Robbins37.